silverwind/droppy/README.md

 * Zip download of directories
 * Powerful text editor with themes and broad language support
 * Image and video gallery with touch support
-* Audio player with seek support
+* Audio player with seeking support
 * Fullscreen support for editor and gallery
 * Supports installing to the homescreen
 * Docker images available for x86-64, ARMv6, ARMv7 and ARMv8